-PLEASE NOTE: Substantial Writing credit may not be earned for work a student does for pay.
+PLEASE NOTE: Substantial Writing/Option A credit may not be earned for work a student does for pay.

 The writing requirement: In order to graduate, a student must produce an original analytic paper of substantial length (ordinarily at least 10,000 words in length and undergoes a comment and draft process) under the supervision of a faculty member, who may augment these requirements.

 The character of the paper: The paper must be a sustained piece of writing and not purely descriptive.
 It should be thorough, well-written, properly documented, and anticipate and address opposing arguments.

 The form of the paper: The paper may be a traditional journal note; the author’s empirical research with analysis; a proposal for law reform with defense and commentary; a memorandum of law or a brief addressing a substantial legal issue: or an equivalent project showing original thought and analysis.

 The scope of faculty oversight: Students should present an outline of their paper to the supervising faculty member for approval before doing substantial work.
 After approval, the student must prepare a first draft of the paper and, after faculty review, and discussion, the student must prepare a rewritten second draft that is responsive to the instructor’s criticism and acceptable to him or her.